 - How To Get There: Take the tram to the Dejima tram stop or the Medical Center tram stop.

 - Nagasaki Prefectural Art Museum’s Webpage

-Kofuku-Ji Temple in Nagasaki was the first Obaku Zen temple in Japan, established in 1620 by a Chinese priest.
+Kofuku-Ji Temple in Nagasaki was Japan’s first Obaku Zen temple, established in 1620 by a Chinese priest.
 The temple was built to pray for the safety of Chinese traders and seafarers.

-The temple is a typical Chinese temple in beautiful Chinese architecture, painted in bright colors like red with decorative red and yellow paper lanterns giving the temple a lovely atmosphere.
+The temple is a typical Chinese temple with beautiful Chinese architecture, painted in bright colors like red with decorative red and yellow paper lanterns giving the temple a lovely atmosphere.